W427697/Discord-/docs/builders/webpack.md

 <!-- prettier-ignore-end -->

-While if you only want to add an import path, like `@` import which is used in `NextJS 13` default setup, you can use the following solution without adding a package:
+However, if you're working with a framework that provides a default aliasing configuration (e.g., Next.js, Nuxt) and you want to configure Storybook to use the same aliases, you may not need to install any additional packages.
+Instead, you can extend the default configuration of Storybook to use the same aliases provided by the framework.
+For example, to set up an alias for the `@` import path, you can add the following to your `.storybook/main.js|ts` file:

 <!-- prettier-ignore-start -->